-The service can also take place anywhere you choose whether that’s at home, at the top of Box Hill, your local community hall or your favourite hotel.
+The service can also take place anywhere you choose whether that’s at home, at the top of Box Hill in Dorking, Surrey, your local community hall or your favourite hotel.
 And you can have your naming ceremony and the after ‘party’ all in the same place.

 The most important difference for me is that a naming ceremony is personal to your family and your child.
 Each service is written just for your little one and draws on details about their personality and your family values to create a unique script.
 Poems and songs are a great addition to a ceremony too and enable you to involve close family and friends in the proceedings.

 You can appoint guide parents, instead of god parents, and I love to talk about why you’ve chosen each guide parent and what influences and learning they will bring to your child – whether that is to ensure they learn the value of giving to others, to develop an adventurous streak, or to become a life long Chelsea fan!
 The guide parents you choose make promises to your child that are meaningful to you all, rather than the standard promises you make at a christening.

 And if you’d like a keepsake from the day, we can ask your guests to add their contribution to a finger print tree or wishes box as part of the ceremony, in addition to the guide parents and child receiving a signed certificate.

 So, if you are worried about what your family may say I suggest you give a naming ceremony a go and I guarantee they will enjoy the experience!
 You can always arrange for one of your great aunts to read a prayer as part of the service if that will help smooth the waters.